tongyuantongyu/vs-NNVISR/docs/integration.md

 ### Model folder structure

-All model files should be put into a folder with name of your choice.
+All model files should be put into a folder with name of your choice (can also have multiple levels).
 This name is used as the `model` argument when calling NNVISR filter.

 Inside it should be a number of folders to specify the I/O frame characteristics of your network, which stores the actual model files in ONNX